Images courtesy of prison arts charity Koestler Arts.

-prisonHEALTH is a group of multidisciplinary academics who undertake research about prisons, health and societies.
+prisonHEALTH is a group of multidisciplinary academics who deliver research to help improve health in detention.

 Our work centres around three overlapping themes: